MissKittin/debian-router/HOWTO.md

 # prepare the hardware
 Assembly your server, connect display and keyboard.<br>
-Boot your favourite linux distro on your server and run gparted and make partition(s) on hdd.
+Boot your favourite linux distro on your server, run gparted and make partition(s) on hdd.
 <br><br>

 # transfer & install